-What are the Steps Involved in Software Testing?
+What Are The Steps Involved In Software Testing?

 The software testing life cycle (STLC) involves a series of steps that are completed in sequence to ensure a satisfactory outcome.
 These steps include:

 This first step occurs when the quality assurance team determines what needs to be tested.
 The team may choose functional or non-functional testing.
 Functional testing includes a test to evaluate how the software is functioning, while non-functional testing looks at behind-the-scenes features like security and performance.

 The next step involves planning how the test will be performed.
 The software team will decide what resources will be needed, the number of hours it will take, the expenses involved, and the deadline in which results should be delivered.

 During this phase, a step-by-step procedure is created to determine how the test should be executed, the expected results from the test, the actual results from the test, and whether the test has passed or failed.

-- Test Environment Setup: Before starting the test, the testing environment must be properly set up.
+Before starting the test, the testing environment must be properly set up.
 This includes determining information such as which version of the software will be tested, what browsers will be tested, and what operations system will be tested.

 Once the previous preparation stages have been completed, the test can be accurately executed.
 If the test fails, then changes must be made to the software and the testing process will need to be repeated.
 If the software passes, then the test cycle is closed.

-The Importance of Software Testing
+The Importance Of Software Testing

 What many people do not realize is that testing can actually save money.
 By incorporating testing into your project, you can catch bugs and defects early which can reduce the need for more complex fixes later in the testing process.